bknight72/bens-business-card/README.md

 ## Mi Card

-Ben's Business Mi Card which I completed as part of a udemy course in which I am taught and learn Flutter
+Ben's Business Mi Card which I completed as part of a udemy course in which I am taught and learn Flutter. it says flutter developer which I think is a little ambitious for what I am right now but hopefully by the end of the course it is more appropriate.

 ## Final Result